lukekarrys/lukecod.es/src/projects/bracketclub.md

 tw: bracketclub
 ---

 I run a NCAA Bracket Challenge that requires you to tweet your entry.
-I call it, get this, [Tweet Your Bracket](http://bracket.club)!
+I call it, get this, ~~Tweet Your Bracket~~ [Bracket Club](http://bracket.club)!
 It's a whole big thing, so I made [a GitHub org](https://github.com/bracketclub) around it.